-Forward/Slash Premium Blended Whiskey celebrated the grand opening of its Winter Park distillery and blending house, located at 650 S. Capen Ave., with a menu of craft cocktails and a peek at production.
+Forward/Slash Premium Blended Whiskey celebrated the grand opening of its Winter Park distillery and blending house, located at 650 S. Capen Ave., on April 1 with a menu of craft cocktails and a peek at production.
 The bourbon brand is the result of a process that co-owners Tim Bradstreet and Michael Buffa are happy to discuss.

 “We work with quality distilleries from across the country that are independently owned,” Bradstreet told the32789.
 “We bring their product here to begin the process of blending distillates based on their flavor characteristics to create our own product.”

-Forward/Slash is the result an experiential blending that began with a friendship.
+Forward/Slash is the result of an experiential blending that began with a friendship.
 Bradstreet, a former beverage operations manager for Orlando World Center Marriott and Gaylord Palms, met Buffa, founder of Buffa Bittering Company, through a mutual involvement in the Orlando Whiskey Society.